Economy of Egypt

-The economy of Egypt is a developing, mixed economy, combining private enterprise with centralized economic planning and government regulation.
-It is the second-largest economy in Africa, and 45th in worldwide ranking as of 2025.
-Egypt is a major emerging market economy and a member of the African Union, BRICS, and a signatory to the African Continental Free Trade Area (AfCFTA).
+Egypt has a developing mixed economy, combining private business with government regulation.
+It is the 2nd largest economy in Africa, and 41st in worldwide ranking as of 2026.
+It is a major emerging market economy and a member of the African Union, BRICS, and a signatory to the African Continental Free Trade Area (AfCFTA).
 Since the 2000s, structural reforms including fiscal and monetary policies, tax adjustments, privatization, and new business legislation have helped Egypt move towards a more market-oriented economy and increased foreign investment.
-The reforms and policies strengthened macroeconomic annual growth results and helped to address the country's serious unemployment and poverty rates.
+The reforms lifted annual macroeconomic growth and helped bring down the country's high unemployment and poverty rates.

-Egypt is undergoing a period of economic recovery after facing serious financial challenges.
-The economy has been bolstered by a series of reforms under its sustainable development strategy Egypt Vision 2030, including a dramatic currency flotation in 2024 that led to a 38% depreciation of Egyptian pound against the dollar after securing over $50 billion in international financing.
-These actions, alongside strategic agreements with global partners such as the IMF, World Bank, the European Union, and the Gulf States, have contributed to an improved credit outlook.
+Egypt is recovering from its 2023–2024 financial crisis.
+It has benefited from reforms under its development strategy Egypt Vision 2030, as well as a dramatic currency floatation in 2024 that resulted in a 38% depreciation of the Egyptian pound against the dollar after securing more than $50 billion in international financing.
+These steps, alongside agreements with global partners such as the IMF, World Bank, European Union, and Gulf States, have helped improve the credit outlook and stabilize the economy.
+It also benefits from political stability, proximity to Europe, and rising exports.

-Despite facing significant challenges, especially external shocks such as the global economic impacts of the Ukraine conflict and regional instability, Egypt's economy remains resilient.
-The government's efforts to engage with international financial markets and stabilize the economy have paved the way for continued growth and further economic integration within the broader African and global markets.
-The country benefits from political stability; its proximity to Europe, and increased exports.
+Egypt is the world's 4th largest recipient of remittances, an important source of foreign currency for the Egyptian economy.
+In 2025, the country received $41.5 billion from Egyptians working abroad, ranking just behind the Philippines.
+The country is also the world's 25th largest and Africa's top investment destination, attracting $15.453 billion in FDI during 2025.
+It has the largest manufacturing sector in Africa, accounting for approximately 22% of the continent's total manufacturing value.
+The Suez Canal, located in Egypt, is a major maritime corridor for global supply chains and one of the world's most important trade chokepoints.
+Around 12% of global trade passes through the canal, accounting for roughly 30% of worldwide container traffic and more than $1 trillion in goods annually.
+In 2020, about 19,000 vessels transited the route.